alexcalauz/maze-pool/README.md

 # maze-pool
 Simple relaxing puzzle game

+This is a readme file until our website is ready

 ## Contact Information

 Email: <alexandru.calauz@gmail.com>

-Note: This is a temporary page until our website is ready